124938/learning-spark/core-api-features/src/main/scala/_4_advance/README.md

   * Each executor is nothing but an individual JVM instance launched on worker node
   * Task runs under executor

-### Accumulators
+### Accumulator
 * **Pre-Requisite:**
-  * Before understanding accumulators, we need to understand the scope of driver program and scope of task getting executed in distributed manner
+  * Before understanding accumulator, we need to understand the scope of driver program and scope of task getting executed in distributed manner

 * **Introduction:**
   * In Map-Reduce world, concept called Counter is known as Accumulator in Spark
   * In Spark program, accumulator is typically initialized in driver program and scope of accumulator is managed across all the executors OR tasks

 * **When to use?**
-  * Followings are typical use case of Accumulators
+  * Followings are typical use case of Accumulator:
     * Unit testing
     * Data quality